 This algae eater snail is quite the algae muncher; the next addition on our list of what does algae eat is the Mystery apple snail.
 Although they are purchased when they are babies, when they grow up they can be the size of a baseball; so you need to make sure that you have enough space in your tank to house them.
 These snails are easy to identify, not only because of their size but also because of their long antennas that sweep across the aquarium floor.
 Their shells are bright yellow and are also found in shades of brown, purple and red.

-Mystery Apple Snails will eat any type of algae, but they mostly feast on plant algae, substrate algae, and aquarium glass algae.
+Mystery Apple Snails will eat any algae, but they mostly feast on plant algae, substrate algae, and aquarium glass algae.
 They are bottom feeders and like to remain at the bottom of the aquarium, cropping the substrate for algae, and picking up leftover food.
-Although their appetite is huge, they will eat any types of algae; we still suggest you feed Mystery Snails a wide range of aquarium vegetation.
+Although their appetite is enormous, they will eat any types of algae; we still suggest you feed Mystery Snails a wide range of aquarium vegetation.

 Adult Mystery Snails are mostly safe and will keep to themselves, but the younger, tinier ones may become a target for larger, voracious fish.
 They also have an inclination towards eating live plants that is if they have an insufficient amount of algae and vegetation to munch on, so make sure they are always well fed.
-Overall, the Mystery Apple Snail is a great addition to any aquarium that is if you can get your hands on them for they are getting to be increasingly harder to find.
+Overall, the Mystery Apple Snail is an excellent addition to any aquarium that is if you can get your hands on them for they are getting to be increasingly harder to find.
 They are extensive species in what does algae it.

 Conclusion: What does algae eat